Lyndhurst, New Jersey: Roads and highways

 As of May 2010, the township had a total of 45.95 mi of roadways, of which 37.81 mi were maintained by the municipality, 4.93 mi by Bergen County and 2.15 mi by the New Jersey Department of Transportation and 1.06 mi by the New Jersey Turnpike Authority.

 Route 17 and County Route 507 pass through Lyndhurst.
 Route 3 is just over the northern border of Lyndhurst in neighboring Rutherford.
 Route 21 is across the Passaic River in neighboring Nutley and Clifton.

 The New Jersey Turnpike Western Spur (Interstate 95) passes through the southeastern part, but the closest interchanges are in East Rutherford (Exit 16W) and Kearny (Exit 15W).

 The Avondale-DeJessa Bridge, which connects Lyndhurst and Nutley over the Passaic River with one lane in each direction, carries more than 26,000 vehicles a day, and is among 22 bridges in Bergen County that have been classified as "structurally deficient".

 Public transportation

+NJ Transit serves the township at Lyndhurst station along the Main Line.
+The Main Line had included a station at Kingsland that was closed in 2025 following the completion of a renovation at Lyndhurst Station.

-NJ Transit has two train stations in Lyndhurst, located at Lyndhurst Station and Kingsland Station.
-Trains at both stations operate on the Main Line to Hoboken Terminal, with transfers available at Secaucus Junction to New York Penn Station, Newark Penn Station, and Newark Airport, with transfers at Hoboken to PATH trains, Hudson Bergen Light Rail, and New York Waterway ferries.
+Lyndhurst Station offers service to Hoboken Terminal, with transfers available at Secaucus Junction to New York Penn Station, Newark Penn Station, and Newark Airport, with transfers at Hoboken to PATH trains, Hudson Bergen Light Rail, and New York Waterway ferries.
+It also offers service to Suffern, New York, the northern terminus of the Main Line; transfers are available there for the Port Jervis Line, which is run by Metro-North Railroad.

 The trains travel over the Lyndhurst Draw, a railroad bridge crossing the Passaic River between Clifton and Lyndhurst that was constructed in 1901 and is owned and operated by NJ Transit Rail Operations.

-New Jersey Transit offers buses serving Newark on the 76 route and to the Port Authority Bus Terminal in Midtown Manhattan on the 191, 192, 193 and 195 routes.
-Lyndhurst is also served by DeCamp Bus Lines routes 32, 44 and 99.
+New Jersey Transit offers buses serving Newark on the 76 route and to the Port Authority Bus Terminal in Midtown Manhattan on the 109, 191, 192, 193 and 195 routes.